-- Load balancing of destinations across multiple servers in the cluster, as described previously. - Distribution of application load across multiple JMS servers through connection factories, thus reducing the load on any single JMS server and enabling session concentration by routing connections to specific servers. - Optional multicast support, reducing the number of messages required to be delivered by a JMS server.
-The JMS server forwards only a single copy of a message to each host group associated with a multicast IP address, regardless of the number of applications that have subscribed.
+- Scalability - Load balancing of destinations across multiple servers in the cluster, as described previously. - Distribution of application load across multiple JMS servers through connection factories, thus reducing the load on any single JMS server and enabling session concentration by routing connections to specific servers. - Optional multicast support, reducing the number of messages required to be delivered by a JMS server.
+The JMS server forwards only a single copy of a message to each host group associated with a multicast IP address, regardless of the number of applications that have subscribed. - Migratability automatically, or manually.
+For more information, see "Whole Server Migration" in Using Clusters for Oracle WebLogic Server.